 Which Type of Agency Is Right for You?

-Different SaaS companies need different approaches based on their stage and priorities:
+Different SaaS link building companies need different approaches based on their stage and priorities:

 Early-stage or bootstrapped SaaS:

-If you are an early-stage SaaS, work with agencies that focus on:
+If you’re an early-stage SaaS, work with agencies that focus on:

 Faster, niche-relevant link acquisition, such as blogs, startup sites, early reviews, and guides.